The Greenhouses at UGA

 The Plant Growth Facilities are under the supervision of Michael Boyd; he also takes care of research projects in greenhouses five and six, and the plant collections in greenhouse three.

-Kevin Tarner is responsible for research greenhouses five and six, and the flower room in greenhouse two (part of the teaching collection).
+Noah Heatherington is responsible for research greenhouses five and six, and much of the teaching collection in greenhouse two.

 Greg Cousins is responsible for teaching and research materials in greenhouses zero, one and two, and the production and delivery of all classroom materials.

 The Plant Growth Facilities and staff are available to grow plants for courses taught within the Biological Sciences Division.
 Requests should be presented in writing to Mike Boyd, who will ensure that plants are at the proper stage when needed.
 Please make sure that requests are made sufficiently ahead of time so that work can be planned well in advance, materials can be purchased, and plants have time to grow.

 The greenhouse facility maintains diverse collections of tropical plants, cacti and succulents, seedless vascular plants, cycads, carnivorous plants, and orchids.
 Our staff will deliver requested plants from the collection rooms to the classroom, and will also return the plants to the greenhouses.
 Personnel in the teaching labs are responsible for watering demonstration plants while in use.
 Please make requests at least one week in advance to Mike Boyd.
 We welcome requested additions to the teaching collections, but unfortunately we are unable to handle requests for field-collected material.

 Instructors are welcome to bring their classes to the greenhouse facility to visit the teaching collections, or to set up short-term projects.
 Please contact Mike Boyd at least two weeks in advance.

 Tour groups from local schools and organizations are also welcome!

 Research Projects Space